libretro-mirrors/clove/README.md

 Planned work
 ============
 1. The project can be cleaned a bit more
-1. Fix/Improve Threads module and Networking overall(plus support for Windows)
+1. Fix/Improve Threads module
+1. Networking module overall (plus support for Windows)
 1. Android

-Examples (see examples folder)
+Examples
 --------

 Lua: